leo60228/leoblog/content/hsmusicifier-automatically-add-track-art-to-id3-tags-including-fan-anthologies-and-post-2019-bandcamp.md

 I suppose this could be useful for the LOFAM albums if your download somehow got corrupted.

-Anyway, you can download the tool here: https://github.com/leo60228/hsmusicifier/releases/latest\
+Anyway, you can download the tool on [GitHub](https://github.com/leo60228/hsmusicifier/releases/latest).
 The release includes the required data files as well as a Windows version.
 I've tested Linux built from source (that's how I did development, in fact). macOS should work too, but I haven't tested it.